sioodmy/sioodmy.github.io/content/_index.md

 Hi, so basically I code stuff for Linux, mainly NixOS.

 I started using Linux when I was about 11 years old, my first distro was ubuntu, technically it was ubuntu kylin (ubuntu designed for the Chinese market), which I downloaded accidentally because their website was very unreadable at the time.
+I use nixos as my main and only os on my desktop for over 2 years.
+I'm INFP, although using linux is already like a half of my personality

 My favourite programming language is Rust, which I am currently learning.

-I'm addicted to yerba mate and neovim, seriously, I'd rather code on paper than use a code editor without vi-style bindings
+idk why would you consider hiring me tbh, but hey. there you are